 If you’ve ever gone swimming and come out with your hair feeling dry, straw-like, and full of chlorine, then you know the struggle of trying to get rid of that pesky chlorine.
 But never fear!
 There is a simple, natural way to remove chlorine from hair using nothing but baking soda.

 Here’s what you’ll need: -1 cup baking soda -1 cup water

 -1 tablespoon apple cider vinegar (optional) Mix together the baking soda and water in a bowl until the baking soda is fully dissolved.
-If you’re using the apple cider vinegar, add it in now and mix well.
+If you’re using apple cider vinegar, add it in now and mix well.

 Wet your hair thoroughly with clean water, then pour or scoop the mixture over your head.
-Massage it into your scalp and let it sit for 5-10 minutes before rinsing out completely with clean water.
+Massage it into your scalp and let it sit for 5-10 minutes before rinsing it out completely with clean water.
 You may need to shampoo twice to get rid of all the residue.